Hi, my name is Paul.

 However, after struggling with technology for more years than I care to think about, I know that there aren’t many places you can go that explain this stuff in simple terms.

-Hopefully, you’ll find some interesting and valuable information here.
-Then, you might have an easier experience the next time you are buying a piece of audio visual technology.
+Hopefully, you’ll find some interesting and valuable information here, and you will have an easier experience the next time you buy a piece of audio-visual technology.

 You can also ensure you save yourself some money by buying the right equipment for you – and then make sure you get the best out of it when you get it home.